 People normally differ in the degree of sexual appetite they have.
 There is no single standard of sexual desire, and desire differs not only from person to person but also in the same person over one's life span.

-Moreover, hypoactive desire is almost invariably a relative matter.
+Moreover, HSDD is almost invariably a relative matter.
 Partners who use the degree of sexual desire experienced early in a relationship as a standard of comparison may label the drop in sexual desire and activity as a problem that often accompanies longer-term partnerships, when the needs of everyday living tend to prevail.
 Further, a person who experiences low sexual desire that is problematic relative to one partner may not experience any disparity in desire with a different partner.
 Hypoactive sexual desire may arise only in response to one's current partner.
-And what is designated as one partner's low level of desire may more accurately reflect an overactive sex drive in the other partner.
+And what is designated as one partner's low level of desire may more accurately reflect an overactive sex drive (Hyperactive sexual desire) in the other partner.

 The waning of sexual desire is sometimes considered inevitable in a long-term relationship, but it is unclear whether that is truly the case or whether it is a function of age or familiarity.
 Low sexual desire can often be treated.
 Increasingly, experts are optimistic that the sexual spark can stay alive throughout the life span.